DISCUSSING

 I’m a really big believer in the power of collaborative creation, whatever form it might take.

 This is a topic we’ll also likely revisit as the PCs begin delving deeper into the Banewarrens.
-There, too, I took inspiration form the core concept of the adventure and then drew on a wide variety of sources to create fresh wards: What else could the Banelord have locked away down there?
+There, too, I took inspiration from the core concept of the adventure and then drew on a wide variety of sources to create fresh wards: What else could the Banelord have locked away down there?

-Campaign Journal: Session 38DRunning the Campaign: The Secret Life of Silion
+Campaign Journal: Session 38D – Running the Campaign: The Secret Life of Silion

 In the Shadow of the Spire: Index